Its-a-bit-random/Toasty/docs/Guide/GettingStarted.md

 You have decided to use Toasty for your next project, Amazing.
 Before we go into how to use Toasty and all of its features we need to first understand what Toasty is and what it aims to do.

 Toasty is a ROBLOX Luau game framework inspired by Flamework for Roblox-TS.
-Toasty aims to be a powerful framework that allows you to spend less time writing boilderplate code and spend more time writing actual game logic.
+Toasty aims to be a powerful framework that allows you to spend less time writing boilerplate code and spend more time writing actual game logic.

 Finally Toasty is a Single-Script Framework.
 This means that you are only meant to have 1 Server Script and 1 Local Script and the rest of your logic stored in Module Scripts.
 If you dont understand what this means or the benefits of it you will learn very quickly why toasty does this.

 ## Installing

 Toasty can be installed via 2 methods at the moment.
 Via Wally (package manager) or via a `.rbxm` file.
-Follow the below instructions for your prefered method.
+Follow the below instructions for your preferred method.

 ### Wally